saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ![Landing Page](images/openawsconsolelink.png)

-3. Right click and open the [link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringText=&filteringStatus=active&viewNested=true&hideStacks=false) in new tab to open CloudFormation page.
+3. Right click and open the following link in new tab to open CloudFormation page:[link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringText=&filteringStatus=active&viewNested=true&hideStacks=false)

 4. On Stacks Page, click on the stack hyperlink of the stack that begins with name *mod-*